pieterblok/maskal/README.md

-# maskAL - Active learning for Mask R-CNN in Detectron2
+# MaskAL - Active learning for Mask R-CNN in Detectron2

 <p align="center">
   <img src="./demo/maskAL_framework.png?raw=true" alt="maskAL_framework"/>
 </p>

 ## Summary
-maskAL is an active learning framework that automatically selects the most-informative images for training Mask R-CNN.
-By using maskAL, it is possible to reduce the number of image annotations, without negatively affecting the performance of Mask R-CNN.
-Generally speaking, maskAL involves the following steps:
+MaskAL is an active learning framework that automatically selects the most-informative images for training Mask R-CNN.
+By using MaskAL, it is possible to reduce the number of image annotations, without negatively affecting the performance of Mask R-CNN.
+Generally speaking, MaskAL involves the following steps:
 1. Train Mask R-CNN on a small initial subset of a bigger dataset
 2. Use the trained Mask R-CNN algorithm to make predictions on the unlabelled images of the remaining dataset
 3. Select the most-informative images with a sampling algorithm
 4. Annotate the most-informative images, and then retrain Mask R-CNN on the most informative-images
 5. Repeat step 2-4 for a specified number of sampling iterations <br/><br/>

-The figure below shows the performance improvement of maskAL on our dataset.
-By using maskAL, the performance of Mask R-CNN improved more quickly and therefore 1400 annotations could be saved (see the black dashed line):
+The figure below shows the performance improvement of MaskAL on our dataset.
+By using MaskAL, the performance of Mask R-CNN improved more quickly and therefore 1400 annotations could be saved (see the black dashed line):

 ![maskAL_graph](./demo/maskAL_vs_random.png?raw=true)